The first in a musical odyssey of electronic soundscapes and sculptures that combines equal parts art and artifice.

 Exil Sils Maria is another large block of electronic musique concrète.
 Upon hearing the piece played backwards, Schulze decided to keep it that way, and so the entre trip feels like a going backwards in time or tunneling through time as sounds pass by in doppler decay.
 It’s a neat effect, but is it music?
 I’d be more inclined to call it audio art, while admitting that I feel a bit silly listening to a reverse audio recording for twenty minutes and trying to make sense out of it.
 In a sense, Irrlicht exposes the double-edge sword of Klaus Schulze’s music: sometimes it sounds like postmodern classical reconstructivism and sometimes it sounds like thirty minutes of amplifier feedback.
 For me, understanding intent is critical to appreciating art; otherwise, I’m just staring at a giant metal doughnut or whatever.

 Thus we arrive at the end of Irrlicht and, with it, the realization that Klaus Schulze is both a sculptor of sounds and space-rock confectioner.
 A whole army of albums would follow, some better, some worse, most of them consisting of massive sculptures of electronic sound.
-That these works are largely interchangeable is underscored by the fact that the labels felt comfortable tacking on a performance from 1976, Dungeon, onto the end of this album as a bonus track.
+That these works are broadly interrelated is underscored by the fact that the labels felt comfortable tacking on a performance from 1976, Dungeon, to the end of this album as a bonus track.
 It shows an advancement in terms of the electronics used, but otherwise continues in the style of Schulze’s slowly shifting electronic idiom.

 Original elpee version